luisorozco3005/bavariatest/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+if you want yo run in your PC the script has to look like that
+    "start": "react-scripts start"
+for deploying has to look like this
+    "start": "node server/server.js",

 ### `npm test`

 Launches the test runner in the interactive watch mode.\